dayne/d-base/README.md

 #### Test Kitchen

 Three test suites defined for test kitchen: `gibson` and `pi`.
 * `gibson` is to test the bulk of the stuff here: default,gibson,chefdk, and others work fine in Ubuntu-16.10.
-Takes a bit to converge
+Takes a bit of time to converge.
 * `pi` is a basic sanity checker pi related stuff using debian instead of Ubuntu.
 * `chefdk` focuses on the chefdk stack is converging and verifying cleanly.
 A bit quicker than gibson to converge.

-Inspec tests try to verify the bulk of actions done.
-If you've got a sane chef development workstation (see `chefdk` recipe in this repo)- then you can sanity check things converge and verify by doing:
+[Inspec](inspec.io) tests try to [verify](/dayne/d-base/tree/master/test/integration) the bulk of actions done.
+If you've got a sane chef development workstation (see `chefdk` recipe in this repo) - then you can sanity check things converge and verify by doing:

 ```
     kitchen converge